RCOSDP/weko/docs/usersguide/loading.rst

-The new record that we have just uploaded got the UUID efac2fc2-29af-40bb-a85e-77af0349c0fe that uniquely identifies it inside the Invenio record database.
+The new record that we have just uploaded got the UUID efac2fc2-29af-40bb-a85e-77af0349c0fe that uniquely identifies it inside the WEKO3 record database.
 It was also minted persistent identifiers ``recid`` representing record ID and ``oaiid`` representing OAI ID.

 UUIDs and PIDs
 --------------

-Objects managed by Invenio use "internal" UUID identifiers and "external" persistent identifiers (PIDs).
+Objects managed by WEKO3 use "internal" UUID identifiers and "external" persistent identifiers (PIDs).

 Starting from a persistent identifier, you can see which UUID a persistent